 Some of our tours are so called "off-season".
 Under that we understand the period from 1st September untill 31st May of next year, and such tours will be not available for period 1st June untill 31st August.

 Regarding "off-season" tour prices, such tours will have summer prices for period 1st September untill 31st October and for period 1st April untill 31st May, and winter prices for period 1st November untill 31st March.

-As you can see, the difference in prices is significant.
+As you can see, the difference between summer and winter prices is significant.
 This is why we recommend you to consider to book with enough time in advance for high season or take a low season instead.
 In southern countries, such as Greece or Croatia, months April and October are with the most comfortable weather since sunny and warm days still exist, and people can still enjoy swimming, but there are not high temperatures.
 Especially, this is good climate for elderly people, who need to be careful with sun exposure and high temperatures.

 Due to the nature of our tours, we recommend you to book the tour you're interested in for at least 3 months in advance.
 Please keep it in mind when you select the date of your tour.

 Maybe you want?

 September 11, 2021 Perast, Montenegro.
 Perast is a small picturesque town on the Bay of Kotor in Montenegro.
 It is situated a few kilometers from Kotor and is noted for its coast and proximity to two islets, islet of St. George and islet Our Lady of the Rocks.